NIST AI RMF

 Fair with harmful bias managed

 AI systems should treat individuals and groups equitably.
-This requires active efforts to identify, measure, and mitigate harmful biases throughout the AI lifecycle.
+This takes active effort to identify, measure and mitigate harmful biases throughout the AI lifecycle.

 Privacy enhanced